systemslab/popper-paper/paper/paper.md

 but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].

+**Tools and services**: Language-specific frameworks for validating performance such as [ScalaMeter](https://scalameter.github.io) exist.
-**Tools and services**: Aver [@jimenez_aver_2016] is an example of a language and validation tool that allows authors to express and corroborate statements about the runtime metrics gathered of an experiment.
+[Aver](http://github.com/ivotron/aver) is a generic language and validation tool that allows users to express and corroborate statements about runtime metrics gathered.

 # The Popper Convention: A DevOps Approach to Producing Academic Papers {#sec:popper}